eludi/elowo/doc/faq.md

   first.
 Second, Python primarily addresses classic desktop operating systems (Windows, macOS, Linux), whereas the nowadays more widespread mobile platforms Android and iOS are at best afterthoughts.
-  Both fundamental issues do not exist for elowo or the web as platform in general, and contemporary JavaScript is a mature and approachable programming language as well.
+  Both fundamental issues do not exist for elowo or the web as platform in general, and contemporary JavaScript is a mature and approachable programing language as well.

 #### What does elowo mean?

   - The name is a fictive Pidgin derivation from elowo < *helloworld.
-This is the classic name of the introductory first textbook example when learning a new programming language.
+This is the classic name of the introductory first textbook example when learning a new programing language.